Picasso (film): Production

 Picasso is Shiladitya Bora’s maiden Marathi production of his Platoon Films banner.
 The shooting for the film was completed in 27 days, starting in August 2018.
 It was shot in and around Kudal, the Konkan belt of Maharashtra.
 Tushar Paranjape (writer of Killa) served as the creative director for this film.
 The official poster of the film was released by Mahesh Bhatt, who announced it through his Twitter account on 23 September 2019.

 Release

 Picasso was screened at the 10th Jagran Film Festival held in Mumbai on 28 September 2019, and on the following day (29 September 2019), at the 7th Brahmaputra Valley Film Festival held in Guwahati.
-As the film failed to see a theatrical release, Amazon Prime Video distributed the film which debuted on the streaming platform from 19 March 2021.
+The film was not released in theatres, but Amazon Prime Video distributed the film which debuted on the streaming platform from 19 March 2021.